 I’m no stranger to repurposing old concrete pavers.
-As a matter of fact, in our previous home (builder grade turned modern farmhouse), we took the concrete pavers from the front flower beds and used them to dress up the existing fire pit with pea gravel and pavers.
+As a matter of fact, in our previous home (builder grade turned modern farmhouse), we took similar concrete pavers from the front flower beds and used them to dress up the existing fire pit with pea gravel and pavers.

 Speaking of repurposing concrete pavers, we did something similar in our current house (rustic beach cottage) when I created a DIY outdoor table to hide the grinder pump well.

 Let me show you where we are going to put the fire pit.
+Don’t feel that you need to run out and look for a fire pit kit.
+You might have all the supplies on hand like we did!

 One of the selling points to this home was all the beautiful live oak trees.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
-This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.

 When it comes to building a fire pit with pavers, there are a few key things to keep in mind.
-First and foremost, safety should always be your top priority.
+First step, safety should always be your top priority.
 Make sure to choose a location for your fire pit that is away from any flammable materials and that provides ample space for people to gather around.
 Also, you’ll want to select pavers that are durable and heat-resistant.

 Choosing the Location